<!--

 ## Why UDA

-Cross-chain deposits are painful for end users and for integrators:
+Cross-chain deposits are painful for end users and expensive for

-* Users must manually bridge, swap, and pick the right network before they
+* Users have to pick the right network, bridge, and swap before they

 can deposit.

-* Integrators end up building per-chain deposit logic, address management,
+* Integrators build per-chain deposit logic, wallet provisioning, and

-* Ephemeral per-checkout addresses can't be reused, can't be displayed in
+* Ephemeral per-checkout addresses can't be reused, can't be shown in

-a profile, and force re-configuration on every new flow.
+a user profile, and force reconfiguration on every flow.

 :::::steps